-Level 4 ("settlement and late prehistoric") alluvial terrace deposits (upper Holocene) -- Deposits forming terraces 15 to 25 feet (4.6-8 m) above the active channel; generally forms a broad terrace along the Virgin River and in side canyons that was the main surface for cultivation by the early settlers; today, where not cultivated, surface is covered mostly by sagebrush and is above the zone of abundant cottonwood trees in the river flood plain; in many areas terraces of this level are mostly covered by Qafc deposits; Hereford and others (1995) named this surface the "settlement surface" because earlier pioneer settlers built on and farmed it; they noted that during that time the fields and settlements were occasionally flooded during unusually high spring runoff; the settlement surface contains no Ancestral Puebloan (Anasazi) Indian artifacts, indicating that the sediment was deposited after about A.D.
+Qats Level 4 ("settlement and late prehistoric") alluvial terrace deposits (upper Holocene) -- Deposits forming terraces 15 to 25 feet (4.6-8 m) above the active channel; generally forms a broad terrace along the Virgin River and in side canyons; where not cultivated, surface is covered mostly by sagebrush and is above the zone of abundant cottonwood trees in the river flood plain; in many areas terraces of this level are mostly covered by Qafc deposits; Hereford and others (1995) named this surface the "settlement surface" because it was the main surface for houses and cultivation by earlier pioneer settlers in the middle to late 1800s; they noted that the pioneer fields and settlements on these surfaces were occasionally flooded during unusually high spring runoff; the settlement surface contains no Ancestral Puebloan (Anasazi) Indian artifacts, indicating that the sediment was deposited after about A.D.
 1200; Hereford and others (1995) noted that river deposition on this surface ended by about A.D.
-1880 as renewed arroyo cutting lowered the river channel; as generalized for this map, this unit locally includes surfaces mostly between about 25 and 33 feet (8-10 m), but locally as low as 20 feet (6 m) above the active channel that Hereford and others referred to as "prehistoric" and that may date to A.D.
+1880 as renewed river and arroyo cutting lowered the river channel; as generalized for this map, this unit locally includes surfaces between about 25 and 33 feet (8-10 m), but locally as low as 20 feet (6 m) above the active channel, that are part of what Hereford and others referred to as "prehistoric" and that may date to A.D.
 800-1200.

-Qat3, Qat4
+Qat3, Qat4, Qat5, Qat6

-High-level alluvial terrace deposits (middle Holocene to upper Pleistocene) -- Moderately to well sorted, pale-gray to pale-brownish-gray cobble gravel with sand, silt, and clay in lenses and matrix; clasts are mostly exotic and consist of quartzite, basalt, sandstone, limestone, and chert; form terrace remnants that cap hills and bluffs along the Virgin River; show moderate soil development; locally partially mantled by windblown sand, colluvium, and talus; as mapped, locally includes a thin apron of colluvium that sloughed downslope from the terraces; terraces of several different levels are grouped into two map units: Qat3 between 30 and 90 feet (9-27m) and Qat4 from 90 to 140 feet (27-43 m) above the active channel; 0 to 80 feet (0-24 m) thick.
+High-level alluvial terrace deposits (middle Holocene to middle Pleistocene) -- Moderately to well sorted, pale-gray to pale-brownish-gray cobble gravel with sand, silt, and clay in lenses and matrix; clasts are mostly exotic and consist of quartzite, basalt, sandstone, limestone, and chert; form terrace remnants that cap hills and bluffs near the Virgin River; show moderate soil development; locally partially mantled by windblown sand, colluvium, and talus; as mapped, locally includes a thin apron of colluvium that sloughed downslope from the terraces; terraces of several different levels are grouped into four map units based on height above the nearby active river channel: Qat3 between 30 and 90 feet (9-27m) above the channel, Qat4 from 90 to 140 feet (27-43 m), Qat5 from 140 to 190 (43-58 m), and Qat6 from 190 to 250 feet (58-76 m); 0 to 80 feet (0-24 m) thick.

 The age of river-terrace and other deposits that are graded to the Virgin River can be estimated using calculated long-term incision rates, combined with amount of soil development and lithification.
-Present height of remnants of well-dated basaltic lava that flowed into the ancestral river channel downstream near the town of Virgin indicates about 1,300 feet (400 m) of incision in the last one million years, or 1.3 feet (0.4 m) per thousand years.
-Using this rate, Qat3 deposits are calculated between about 20,000 and 70,000 years old, and Qat4 deposits between 70,000 and 110,000 years old.
-However, these calculations do not take into account fluctuations in incision rates during this time, which could shift these age estimates significantly; in addition, low-level deposits show incision of 25 feet (8 m) or more in just the last few hundred years, though this type of variation probably reflects short-term cyclicity more than long-term incision rates; thus, Qat3 deposits, which would be most affected by short-term cyclicity, may be as young as middle Holocene.
+Present height of remnants of well-dated basaltic lava that flowed into the ancestral river channel indicates about 1,300 feet (400 m) of incision in the last one million years, or 1.3 feet (0.4 m) per thousand years.
+Using this rate, Qat3 deposits are calculated between about 20,000 and 70,000 years old, Qat4 deposits between 70,000 and 110,000 years old, Qat5 deposits between 110,000 and 150,000 years old, and Qat6 deposits between 150,000 and 190,000 years old.
+However, these calculations do not take into account fluctuations in incision rates during this time, which could shift these age estimates significantly; in addition, low-level deposits show incision of 25 feet (8 m) or more in just the last few hundred years, though this type of variation probably reflects short-term cyclicity more than long-term incision rates; thus, Qat3 deposits, which would be affected most by short-term cyclicity, may be as young as middle Holocene.